EvoHull/Tapirs/docs/Setting-up-Tapirs/setup.md

 ## DRY RUN TAPIRS

-Make sure you are in the directory containing the snakefile then type `snakemake --use-conda -npr`  or `snakemake -s snakefile --use-conda --printshellcmds -n -k` to dry-run the workflow.
+Make sure you are in the directory containing the snakefile then type `snakemake -npr` to dry-run the workflow.

-If all has gone well Snakemake will report the jobs it needs to perform without any complaint.
+If all has gone well Snakemake will report the jobs it needs to perform (in yellow) without any complaint.
 If not (as is common in most experiments) you will need to diagnose and fix any minor issues.
 Some errors are only detected in the real run, not the dry run, and they often concern the format of data files, as these have not been checked by a dry run.

 ## RUN TAPIRS